Starscream-11813/Starscream-11813.github.io/_posts/2025-01-12-past-lives-screenplay.md

   - Romance
 ---

 I think I came across the film back in 2023, and I distinctly remember it as being one of the most beautiful romance dramas I've ever watched.
 Two years later, in 2025, amidst a banter with some of my childhood friends (we were teasing Fateen about his unrequited love life hehe) at a wedding event, the topic of this movie came up.
 I wanted to jog my memory about the plot of the film; but instead of rewatching it, I decided to read the script that was originally written by Celine Song.
 Why?
-Because not everyone gets their feature directorial debut film nominated for best picture in the Oscars.
+Because not everyone gets their feature directorial debut film nominated for best picture at the Oscars.
 The screenplay was quite insightful — in a sense that it provides a nice idea about the director's train of thought while she divines the story.
 The experience of parsing through the script evoked a fascinating phenomenon of episodic memory retrieval, as the scenes that I witnessed two years prior flowed back with renewed clarity.

 Here's an interesting tidbit.
 This is one of the interactions between Na Young and her Korean classmates.
 <p align="center">